MrSago/Twitch-2k/README.en.md

 With the first one, we obtain the `streamPlaybackAccessToken`, which contains data about the maximum available quality.
 The second request sends some token data and, as a response, receives unique links for broadcasting each quality option.

-## Main Features

-- 🔓 Unlock all available quality options on Twitch
-- 📺 Access to 2K quality for broadcasts that support it
-- 🔧 Option to use both built-in and custom proxy servers

 ## Developer Mode Installation

 To install the extension in developer mode: